marg-tools/CoMeT/README.md

 	- make run

 - Understanding the output
-	- To see the output corresponding to number of dram read/write accesses per channel, the application should run for atleast 1 ms. This is due to length of epoch that we use for counting the dram accesses and some other delays.
+	- To see the output corresponding to number of DRAM read/write accesses per bank, the application should run for atleast 1 ms. This is due to length of epoch that we use for counting the DRAM accesses and some other delays.
-	- The output of `make run` displays the time interval in which a dram access was made, #reads and #writes and also reports the number of dram accesses directed to a particular bank.
+	- The output of `make run` displays the time interval in which a DRAM access was made, #reads and #writes and also reports the number of DRAM accesses directed to a particular bank.